 Inflation effects more or less all of the aspects of your life be it your investments or your day to day expenditure.

-Therefore, it is important that you have a full grasp of it so that you can protect yourself from the adverse effects of it.
+Therefore, it is important that you have a full grasp of it so that you can protect yourself from the adverse effects of inflation.